You can find 3D models of Asteroidea here.

 Regeneration and reproduction

-Humans have tried in the past to control seastar populations, especially around bivalve fisheries (e.g., mussel beds), by dredging them, chopping them up, and throwing the severed pieces back into the ocean.
-Unknown to them at the time, most of these pieces regenerated into hundreds of new sea stars, further exacerbating the problem.
+Humans have tried in the past to control sea star populations, especially around bivalve fisheries (e.g., mussel beds), by dredging them, chopping them up, and throwing the severed pieces back into the ocean.
+Unknown to them at the time, sea star pieces that contained part of the ring nerve canal regenerated into hundreds of new sea star individuals, further exacerbating the problem.

 Photograph of a sea star regenerating at least seven arms (smaller, white-colored rays).
 Image by: Jon R. Hendricks, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.